Issues for people with epilepsy

 Epilepsy is a condition defined by unprovoked or reflex seizures, often occurring without warning.
 The condition impacts much of a patient's life, including personal safety, memory, and views by others.
 Those who have active seizures live with the fact that they can have a seizure at any time.
 Those whose seizures are controlled by medication live with the underlying side effects and the need to remember to take the medication at the correct times.

 Mental health

 Cognition

 Most people with epilepsy have normal cognition levels at most times.
-When not during or immediately proceeding a seizure, a person with epilepsy generally is physically and mentally capable of everything a non-disabled person can do.
+When not during or immediately proceeding a seizure, a person with epilepsy generally is physically and mentally capable of everything a person without epilepsy can do.

 A seizure can be disruptive to the process of normal life.
 During the seizure, depending on the type, the patient may be totally or partially unconscious, and out of commission to perform normal activities.
 Following the seizure the patient may be confused and disoriented for a period of time.
 The patient may also require rest after the seizure.

 Following a seizure, many people do not have memory of a period of time immediately before the seizure.